fabie37/Bevali/timelog.md

 ### 09 Dec 2021

 * *4 hours* Added send and broadcast commands, however, bug still not fixed, going to check the connect sequence

+## Week 11

+### 12 Dec 2021

+* *3 hours* Researched more on the background for the dissertation writting.
+Specifically on how to write background research.

+### 16 Dec 2021

+* *6 hours* Researched more on background, found some great papers and have added them to citations manager."